sambuddhac/MacroEnergy.jl/docs/src/Tutorials/2_multisector_modelling.md

 ```

 ### Exercise 1
-Using the existing electricity nodes in `one_zone_multisector/system/nodes.json` as template, add an Hydrogen demand node, linking it to the `hydogen_demand.csv` timeseries.
+Using the existing electricity nodes in `one_zone_multisector/system/nodes.json` as template, add an Hydrogen demand node, linking it to the `hydrogen_demand.csv` timeseries.

 #### Solution